213 (group)

-213 (pronounced "Two One Three") was an American hip-hop group from Long Beach, California composed of Snoop Dogg, Warren G and Nate Dogg.
+213 (pronounced "Two One Three") was an American hip-hop group from Long Beach, California, composed of Snoop Dogg, Warren G and Nate Dogg.
 The name derives from Los Angeles' original telephone area code 213, which served the city of Long Beach at the time of the group's formation (it later became area code 562).

 Background

 Their breakthrough song was the major hit "Ain't No Fun (If the Homies Can't Have None)" from Snoop Dogg's solo debut Doggystyle, which also featured Kurupt of Tha Dogg Pound.
 In 1994, they released the St. Ides EP.
-Since then, they continued to collaborate on each other's solo projects, but they didn't release any new material as a group.
+Since then, they continued to collaborate on each other's solo projects, but they did not release any new material as a group.
 They got their name from Oakland rap group 415 as paying homage.
 August 17, 2004, they released their only studio album The Hard Way, which reached #4 in the U.S. Billboard 200 charts.
 It featured the singles, "Groupie Luv" and "So Fly".

 On March 15, 2011, Nate Dogg died in Long Beach, California, from complications of multiple strokes, effectively disbanding 213.